e-kwsm/psi4/doc/sphinxman/source/prog_integrals.rst

 ------------

 |PSIfour| has a number of backends available to compute integrals.
 In order to
-accomodate these options, while providing a clean interface to the programmer, an abstraction layer is implemented within Libmints.
+accommodate these options, while providing a clean interface to the programmer, an abstraction layer is implemented within Libmints.
 A recent upgrade to the primary integral engine has seen some important changes to the way this interface layer is used; this document is designed to aid new developers as